KSPModdingLibs/KSPBuildTools/README.md

 ## [create-release](https://github.com/KSPModdingLibs/KSPBuildTools/blob/main/.github/workflows/create-release.yml)

 Builds and packages a new version of mod.
+You can reference this workflow in your own repository on `workflow-dispatch` and have the user type in a version number.
+Then it does the rest!

 After running `update-version`, this workflow commits the version file changes and creates a new tag.
 Then it runs `compile` and `assemble-release`.
 And then finally it creates a draft github release with the packaged mod attached.